Alex-K-O-R/KORTx-Free/README.md

 KORTx-Free project is free of use (MIT).
 I will be glad if while using KORTx-Free, you will save a small credits to an author in commentaries.

-Also remember, that gratitude feels good, while currency supports good. :)

-If you like KORTx-Free so much or it did come handy and saved you a lot of time (nerves), you may provide some support for me (appreciate for anything) with Qiwi:
-+7(nine-zero-four)6543257

 Thanks for visiting and reading.
 Have a good luck!